-A final element in our ESD control program is the use of appropriate symbols to identify ESD sensitive items, as well as specialty products intended to control ESD.
-The two most widely accepted symbols for identifying ESDS parts or ESD control protective materials are defined in ESD Association Standard ANSI/ESD S8.1 - ESD Awareness Symbols.
+A final element in our ESD control program is the use of appropriate symbols to identify ESDS items, as well as specialty products intended to control ESD.
+The two most widely accepted symbols for identifying ESDS items or ESD control protective materials as defined in ESD Association Standard ANSI/ESD S8.1 - ESD Awareness Symbols.